shaytsaban/IntroACC-YVC/README.md

-# Economics ACC - Colman
+# Intro ACC - YVC

 ## Repository Overview
-This repository contains all the essential materials for **Economics ACC - Colman**, including course notes and final exam resources.
+This repository contains all the essential materials for **INTRO ACC - YVC**, including course notes and final exam resources.
 Below is a detailed breakdown of the files and their purposes.

 ---